 When a new tool comes along, we can’t simply see others using it and make that the reason to use it ourselves.
 We need to consider its actual intended purpose and misuses, to consider how that device can be used safely and how it might be used unsafely.
 We need to consider the process we should follow to move from dependence on the device for control of the body to dependence on the brain for control of the body.
 We need to know how to use it in such a way to avoid creating new problems along the way.
 Except in the case of adaptive equipment for permanently disabled athletes we generally want to use devices in order to eventually leave those devices behind.

 The devices may not be to blame for poor skill development, while the lack of a thoughtful brain-training process likely is.
 Too often these devices are used without understanding of how complex neuro-muscular skills are developed and imprinted into the brain (often without much help from the way in which this device was marketed), and just hope that by using it like everyone else is that this new skill will magically happen.
 Nope.
 It doesn’t work that way.

-Good devices don’t create better skill though they can interfere with it.
-Good processes with good focus build better skill.
+Good devices don’t create better skills though they can interfere with it.
+Good processes with good focus build better skills.
 Sometimes a device or tool might assist with that process, and sometimes it will interfere.
 Learn the process and then carefully choose tools that support that.

 © 2018 – 2022, Mediterra International, LLC.
 All rights reserved.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Mediterra International, LLC and Mediterraswim.com with appropriate and specific direction to the original content.